2018: A Year of Learning and Ministry

 In April, the Beecken Center partnered with the Tennessee Faith & Justice Alliance, a project of the Tennessee Supreme Court, to host the Tennessee Faith and Justice Summit.
 Spiritual leaders and community justice advocates from across the state congregated here in Sewanee to work and trade ideas around connecting people with less economic means to legal services through faith communities.
 Presenters included the Rt.
 Rev. Brian Cole, bishop of the Episcopal Diocese of East Tennessee; the Hon.
 Cornelia A. Clark, Tennessee Supreme Court justice; the Rev. Dr. Judy Cummings, senior pastor at the New Covenant Christian Church in Nashville; Andrae Crismon, managing attorney for the Legal Aid Society of Middle Tennessee and the Cumberlands; and Kirsten Jacobson from the Tennessee Alliance for Legal Services.
 The program was initiated by Kimberly A. deMent, an alumna of the School of Theology and pro bono coordinator of the Administrative Office of the Courts.

-In addition to mentor trainings in Sewanee and around the United States throughout the year, Education for Ministry (EfM) graduates gathered at St. Mary’s Sewanee in April for their annual retreat.
+Education for Ministry (EfM) continued in its mission to nurture the ministry of all the baptized in more than 800 local seminar and online groups in the United States, including some meeting in prisons.
+In 93 Episcopal dioceses and six provinces of the Anglican Communion, EfM continues to thrive across the globe.
+This year saw nearly 2,000 new EfM graduates going out to answer the call to ministry in daily life.
+In addition to mentor trainings in Sewanee and around the United States throughout the year, EfM graduates gathered at St. Mary’s Sewanee in April for their annual retreat.
 Led by associate director for training Elsa Bakkum, EfM alumni spent a sunny weekend using the Circles of Trust® approach to explore personal strengths and talents for use in ministry.
 Additionally, Elizabeth Wilson, assistant director of Career & Leadership Development at the University of the South facilitated two evening sessions using the Liberating Structures format.
+Registration is now open for the 2019 EfM Graduates Retreat, featuring the Rev. Julia Gatta, author of Life in Christ, September 20-22.

 In May, the Beecken Center partnered once again with the Interim Ministry Network to host a Fundamentals of Transitional Ministry workshop.
 Participants—lay and clergy leaders—explored best practices around interim ministry and congregations in transition, conflict management, and advanced skills in change management.